 We aim to help you make the right decisions, both now and for the future.
 Making the right decisions regarding burial or cremation and choosing the most appropriate memorial location, will give family members long term peace of mind.
 This is why we recommend that immediate, key family members make these critical decisions together.
 Additional family members may wish to contribute to shorter-term decisions surrounding remembering and the funeral service itself.
 We recommend that you allow their involvement in this part of the planning.

 Who needs to be contacted following a death?

 When someone dies, a number of people and organisations need to be informed.
-Please click here to download a guide of organisations you may need to contact.
+Please click here for more information.